 Organisations of all sizes and across all industries rely absolutely on their ERP solutions.

 So when you have a problem with your ERP solution, you need help fast.
-Thankfully, customers can always rely on SAP’s official support programme to deliver in their time of need.
+Thankfully, customers can always rely on SAP’s official support to deliver in their time of need.

 Or can they?